 - Federal Student Loans: Loyola is a participant in the William D. Ford Federal Direct Student Loan (Direct Loan) Program.
 Direct Loans are low-interest loans for students and parents to help finance the cost of education at the post-secondary level.
-Under the Direct Loan Program, students will work with the Financial Aid Office to obtain Federal Stafford Loans, Perkin's Loans, PLUS Loans and Nursing Student Loans from the U.S. Department of Education, rather than from private banks and credit unions.
+Under the Direct Loan Program, students will work with the Financial Aid Office to obtain Federal Stafford Loans, PLUS Loans* and Nursing Student Loans from the U.S. Department of Education.
 To learn more about the application process for federal student loans, see the Loan Specifics page.

 - Private Loans: Private or alternative loans are loans that allow students or parents to borrow from banks and other financial institutions.
 They are allowed to cover the cost of tuition and other school-related expenses, up to the federal Cost of Attendance (COA) allowance for the year.
 Loyola does not keep a referred lender list as interest rates and loan terms can change frequently.
 For more information, see our Private Loans* page.